csjairo/csjairo/README.md

 ## Hi there 👋
 My name is Jairo Holanda, and I am a Computer Science student at the Federal University of Ceará (UFC) in Quixadá.
-In addition to being a dedicated student, exploring the components that make up the vast sea of computers around the world, I have a keen interest in the Philosophy of Computer Science and the Philosophy of Technology.
+With a strong interest in Science, I am particularly drawn to the Philosophy of Computer Science and the Philosophy of Technology.

 ## About Development 💻
 I am currently studying back-end development using Java and the Spring Framework 🌱.
 I am also learning front-end development with Angular and React (JavaScript).
 Additionally, I have an interest in Cloud Computing, such as Azure or AWS Cloud ☁️.